 Here you'll find profiles for Déda's Board Members.

-Geoff Sweeney is currently Director of Development with Birmingham Royal Ballet.
+Geoff Sweeney is the former Director of Development at Birmingham Royal Ballet.
 He has 15 years senior management experience, demonstrable success in strategic planning, leading fundraising teams and a track record of raising substantial donations for endowment funds, capital and revenue projects.
 Formerly Development Director of Derby Playhouse he raised the funds and led the project team for a complete front of house refurbishment and secured the theatre's largest ever sponsorship – the national award winning partnership with Egg Banking plc.
-In addition to his roles with Déda and Birmingham Royal Ballet, Geoff is also on the Executive Committee of the Remember a Charity campaign – a coalition of 140 of the UK’s favourite charities, who work together to encourage more people to consider leaving a charitable gift in their Will.
+Additionally, Geoff is also on the Executive Committee of the Remember a Charity campaign – a coalition of 140 of the UK’s favourite charities, who work together to encourage more people to consider leaving a charitable gift in their Will.

-Jimmy works in the Inward Investment Team for Marketing Derby, with his main remit being to attract a range of new businesses and investment into the city.
+Jimmy has worked at Derbyshire County Cricket Club, as Commercial Manager, since the start of 2017.
+Previous to that, he worked within the Inward Investment Team at Marketing Derby, responsible for attracting a range of new businesses and investment into the city.
 Derby born and bred, Jimmy studied Business Management at the University of Derby, which then led to over 10 years working in the Banking and Financial sector for egg and Citi Bank, before working in Event Management and Sponsorship.
-Having joined Marketing Derby in May 2013, Jimmy has played a key role in attracting a number of new businesses to Derby, across a broad spectrum of sectors, helping to create new jobs in the process.
-He is passionate about making the city a better place to live, work and play, and sees a clear synergy between the arts offer for Derby and its appeal to people wishing to visit or move to the city.
+He has a real interest and passion to make Derby a better place to live, work and play, and sees a clear synergy between the arts offer for Derby and its appeal to people wishing to visit, invest in or move to the city.

 Obe 'Rukus' Watson is a successful music producer, with many successful releases, he has worked alongside some of the UK’s most established artist's, including Mark Ronson, Amy Winehouse, Skinnyman, Klashnekoff, Blade, Baby J and many more.
 Throughout his career in music, Rukus has always been interested in sharing his skills and abilities with others to enable their own successes.
 Having already set up a youth arts group, Trinity (2000), he then went on to set up a music workshop company, Baby People (2003) alongside his Business partner Baby J. Baby People music is a company that looks to take the raw enthusiasm and music talent of inner city youth and focus and nurture this talent to give them the opportunity to meet their potential; taking their enthusiasm and showing young people the techniques and practices which they can use to empower them to a position of self-sufficiency.
 The talent and potential in our communities is obvious, Baby people’s goal is to pass on knowledge and skills to other generations with a view that in time, these same youth will teach and empower the next generation.
 Rukus is a very well respected member of the arts community, and has often spoken at arts council events, and various arts seminars and events.